g27182818/GCN_homework/README.md

 # Part 5: Residual implementation (1 point)

 Change the `model.py` file to implement a residual GNN.
 Obtain performance metrics and discuss according to what was explained in class.
-Answer: Which of the 3 implementations (`PlainGCN`, `GATPlainGCN`, `RESGCN`) resulted in better results.
+Answer: Which of the 3 implementations (`PlainGCN`, `GATPlainGCN`, `ResGCN`) resulted in better results.
 Why do you think this is the case?

 # Part 6: Hyperparameter experimentation (1 point)
 Finally choose your best model from the 3 available.
 Choose 2 tunnable hyperparameters and 3 values for each one.
 Perform a 3X3 grid search, report your results and discuss why do you think you obtain your best results with the final model.